 Civil Union Couples

-If you did not file a joint federal return, prepare a federal return as if you were married, filing jointly, and then calculate the amount of the federal EITC you would have been eligible to receive.
+If you did not file a joint or separate federal return, prepare a federal return using the same filing status as on your NJ-1040, and then calculate the amount of the federal EITC you would have been eligible to receive.
 Use that amount to calculate your New Jersey credit.

 The maximum amount of credit for Tax Year 2022 is: